CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ### Task 3.2: Submit REST requests

+In this task, you will learn how to submit REST requests to interact with Azure AI Search, including creating, updating, or querying indexes, skillsets, and data sources using the prepared JSON payloads.

 Now that you've prepared the JSON objects that define your search solution components, you can submit the JSON documents to the REST interface to create them.

 1. In the **create-search** folder, open **create-search.cmd**.
 This batch script uses the cURL utility to submit the JSON definitions to the REST interface for your Azure AI Search resource.